Women's Bundesliga roundup: Bayer Leverkusen on the march | DW | 08.03.2021

 But this week, it's a little different, with Bayer Leverkusen sitting fourth with 23 points after 14 games.
 This weekend, the team secured a dominant and impressive 4-2 victory over Turbine Potsdam, thanks in part to a hat trick from top scorer Milena Nikolic, who now has 10 goals in 13 games.

 Bayer Leverkusen may be a big name in men's football, but the women's team has often failed to unleash its full potential in the past.
-Introduced back in 2008 after taking over nearby sports club TuS Köln, Leverkusen's women have only been established in the Bundesliga since 2018, albeit usually in a relegation battle rather than challenging at the top.
+Introduced back in 2008 after taking over nearby sports club TuS Köln, it has only been established in the Bundesliga since 2018, albeit usually in a relegation battle rather than challenging at the top.

 But they are aiming higher now, with coach Achim Feifel stating recently that their goal is sixth place.
 So, what's changed?